2023-12 Dividend Income Report

 2011-05 $1114.84 $266.55 $233.03 $194.61

-Here is a table with the year-to-date amounts, the monthly amounts, and the three- and twelve-month moving averages for each April from 2012 through 2020:
+Here is a table with the year-to-date amounts, the monthly amounts, and the three- and twelve-month moving averages for each April from the beginning of my records through 2023:

 Month YTD Amount 3MMA 12MMA